Carloscveiga/Stock-Tracker/README.md

 Pick a stock from table.

-You can pick, change/replace stocks by going into [Tikets](.venv/equity_list.py) and adding as needed with the tickers from [yahoo](https://finance.yahoo.com/?guccounter=1)
+You can pick, change/replace stocks by going into [Tikets](.venv/equity_list.py) and adding as needed with the tickets from [yahoo](https://finance.yahoo.com/?guccounter=1)